respondiv/Set-up-Linux-Server-with-easy-engine/4-Secure-MySQL-Fix-PhpMyAdmin-Error.md

 #### To fix Can't Update error

-Copy all the SQL queries from Here [create_tables.sql](https://github.com/respondiv/Set-up-Linux-Server/blob/master/create_tables.sql)
+Copy all the SQL queries from here [create_tables.sql](https://github.com/respondiv/Set-up-Linux-Server/blob/master/create_tables.sql)

 or, you can login Using SSH and copy all the queries from `/var/www/22222/htdocs/db/pma/examples/create_tables.sql`.
 To do so, run following command